harsimran2421/ECEN5813_Harsimransingh/Project1/Readme.txt

 1. Flags:
 -Werror = Converts all warnings to errors
--g = Produce's debugging informatiion in OS's native format.
+-g = Produces debugging informatiion in OS's native format.
 -Wall = Used to enable warning messages
 -O0 = Used to optimize for compilation time
 -std=c99 = Compatible with c99 standard